Older, Patricia Redmond

 The Glass Hotel: This was told in pieces (I don't know what to call them, not really stories or chapters) that didn't always go in chronological order, but I only had to flip back and forth comparing dates a few times.
 It was like reading more than one book: a story about two half-siblings, a story about a man halfheartedly fighting his addictions, a story about a woman who finds out that her lavish lifestyle with a successful, wealthy man is a sham.
 It was interesting to see how the pieces came together.
 Sometimes new characters would be introduced and I'd almost forget that it wasn't a completely new story.
 This, like Mandel's last book, Station Eleven, is serious literature about serious subjects, but a real pleasure to read.
 Now I want to read Station Eleven again, but not until this pandemic is really over.

 Perestroika in Paris: This is an enjoyable but slow-moving book.
 I liked it when reading it, but then I didn't feel the need to pick it back up again.
 I read about 75 pages and then put it down to read something else.
 But I went back to it, and I finished on Christmas Eve.
 I don't have strong feelings about this book, but I'm glad that I had an enjoyable, cute book to read at Christmas.
 One great thing about it is that it's not cloying or saccharine, even though it's a happy book about animals and a child.
+It's weird that my impression of it is of a happy book, even though there's a very serious problem for one of the characters.
 I'd recommend it for anyone who wants something fairly easy and fun, but not fluff.